 Britton Mendenhall (President)

-Britton’s passion for sustainability, local foods and a desire to improve the food system has led her to earn a Masters in Public Health after 10+ years in the restaurant industry as a pastry chef.
-She is currently working as a Nutrition Health Educator at Anchor Life+Fitness in Kennett Square and hopes to use her public health skills to create programs that provide local, healthy food for everyone in the community.
-Her and her husband Brian love being outdoors, listening to the blues and just welcomed their first child Ember to the world.
-Her biggest dream for the co-op is to encourage everyone in Kennett to start composting, recycling and buying in bulk!
-She loves being a part of the Kennett community and thinks Kennett has such an abundance of community spirit and enthusiasm, it is the perfect town for a food co-op.
+My passion for sustainability, local foods and a desire to improve the food system has led me to earn a Masters in Public Health after 10+ years in the restaurant industry as a pastry chef.
+Sometimes you need to start small to make a big impact, and I believe the retail food cooperative is the perfect model to begin healing our national food system, one community at a time.
+My previous experience has taught me how to work diligently in challenging situations while successfully engaging with the community.
+I hope to use my public health skills to create programs for the co-op that provide local, healthy food for everyone in the community.
+My biggest dream for the co-op is to encourage everyone in Kennett to start composting, recycling and buying in bulk!
+I love being a part of the Kennett community and think Kennett has such an abundance of community spirit and enthusiasm; it is the perfect town for a food co-op.

 Maureen O'Shea (Vice-President)

-After spending 8 years in West Chester, Maureen was looking for a quieter place to call home.
-She purchased a home in Pike Creek, DE in 2016 and found herself in Kennett Square quite frequently for social meetings as well as numerous client meetings, quickly falling in love with our small town.
-She is a local real estate agent with a passion for nutrition, nature-inspired wellness and our local agriculture industry.
-Her focus on fresh local foods led her to seek out part-time work at a local farm.
-Continually looking for ways to learn more and be more involved in our local food system, she is more than proud to be an integral part of the founding members of the Kennett Square Food Co-op.
-Her desire to teach others the value of whole foods from a mental wellness perspective is her driving passion.
-She knows the negative effects of processed foods on mental well-being and is looking forward to having the co-op in town for easy access to fresh healthy foods as well as an educational resource for the community.
+After spending 8 years in West Chester, I was looking for a quieter place to call home.
+I purchased a home in Pike Creek, DE in 2016 and found myself in Kennett Square quite frequently for social meetings as well as numerous client meetings, quickly falling in love with our small town.
+I am is the Agricultural Business Development Coordinator in Cecil County with a passion for nutrition, nature-inspired wellness and our regional agriculture industry.
+My focus on fresh local foods in my college years led me to seek out part-time work at a local farm eventually leading me to my current full-time position in agricultural economic development.
+In the spirit of taking back control of our local food system, I am more than proud to be an integral part of the founding members of the Kennett Square Food Co-op.
+My desire to teach others the value of whole foods from a mental wellness perspective is my driving passion.
+I know the negative effects of processed foods on mental well-being and I'm looking forward to having the co-op in town for easy access to fresh healthy foods as well as an educational resource for the community.